-> Did you know that around 50% of bones are made from protein?
-As a result, it is extremely important for keeping your dog’s bones strong.
-Getting the right amount of protein in your dog’s diet can support bone formation and maintenance.
-Therefore, not getting enough protein can have a negative effect on your dog’s bones and it is even said that low protein intake can affect calcium absorption, making even more of an impact on bone health.
+Did you know that around 50% of bones are made from protein?
+As a result, it is essential for keeping your dog's bones healthy.
+Getting the right amount of protein in your dog's diet can support bone formation and maintenance.
+Therefore, not getting enough protein can weaken your dog's bones.
+It's said that low protein intake can affect calcium absorption, having an even more significant impact on bone health.

-The good news is, getting protein into your dog’s diet isn’t that difficult; there are plenty of protein sources that your dog will happily gobble down and many of dog foods contain high levels of protein.
-The best sources of protein for dogs include poultry such as chicken, red meats such as beef, fish such as tuna and dairy products such as milk and cheese.
-There is also an abundance of sources of plant-based protein including pumpkin seeds, potatoes and oats.
+The good news is, getting protein into your dog's diet isn't that difficult; there are plenty of protein sources that your dog will happily gobble down and many dog foods contain high levels of protein.
+The best sources of protein for dogs include poultry such as chicken, red meats such as beef, fish like tuna, and dairy products - milk and cheeses.
+There is also an abundance of plant-based protein sources, including pumpkin seeds, potatoes and oats.

-Just like in humans, being overweight can cause serious problems for your dog’s bones and joints.
-Additional weight puts too much pressure on the bones and joints and not just makes it uncomfortable for them to move around, but can also weaken the bones over time.
-Additionally, your dog being overweight also has a massive number of other implications for their health, especially for their heart, so you should be keeping their weight at a healthy level not just for their bones, but also for their overall health and wellbeing.
-On the other hand, it is also important that you don’t do the opposite and feed your dog too little so that they become underweight.
-Your dog needs plenty of nutrition to keep them healthy overall as well as to keep their bones strong, so if they become underweight this can equally cause issues.
+Just like in humans, being overweight can cause serious problems for your dog.
+Additional weight puts too much pressure on the bones and joints, which not only makes it uncomfortable for them to move around, but can also weaken their bones over time.
+Also, your dog being overweight can have a massive number of other implications for their health, especially their heart.
+Keeping their weight at the right level is good for the bones, their overall health, and their wellbeing too.
+On the other hand, it's also essential that you don't go too far the other way and feed your dog too little.
+Your dog needs plenty of nutrition to keep them healthy and their bones strong, so if they become underweight, this can equally cause issues.

-One great way to easily support your dog’s bones is through natural supplementation.
-Bone and joint supplements for dogs allow you to provide all the required nutrition that your dog needs for strong bones, all in a simple capsule, powder or soft chew.
-But what are some of the best bone and joint supplements for dogs?
-Firstly, you can try one full of vitamins and minerals.
-These are great for your dog’s overall wellbeing - just make sure they contain all the bone and joint supporting vitamins listed above!
+One great way to easily support your dog's bones is through natural supplementation.
+Bone and joint supplements for dogs allow you to provide all the required nutrition your dog needs for strong bones in a simple capsule, powder or soft chew.
+But what are some of the best bone and joint supplements?
+Firstly, try one that's full of vitamins and minerals.
+These are great for your dog's overall wellbeing - just make sure they contain all the bone and joint supporting vitamins listed above!

 Two other amazing ingredients you can find in bone and joint support supplements are glucosamine and chondroitin.
-These are both natural compounds found within bones and joints, but with age and wear and tear, their levels slowly decrease.
-As a result, they are needed from an external source to keep the levels up, which is why chondroitin and glucosamine for dogs is a very popular bone and joint supplement.
-When choosing one of these supplements, look out for glucosamine sulphate and chondroitin sulphate as these are said to be the most bioavailable form.
+These are both natural compounds found within bones and joints.
+But with age, and inevitable wear and tear, their levels slowly decrease.
+As a result, they are needed from an external source to keep levels up, which is why Glucosamine and Chondroitin for Dogs is a very popular bone and joint supplement.
+When choosing one of these supplements, look out for glucosamine sulphate and chondroitin sulphate, as these are said to be the most bioavailable form.

 The next ingredient in some of the best bone and joint tablets for dogs is collagen.
-Just like Glucosamine and Chondroitin, collagen is naturally occurring in your dog’s bones and joints, but the levels slowly decline meaning it is needed for external supplementation.
-The best form of this supplement is hydrolysed collagen, as this form is more bioavailable so your dog’s body can make the most out of it.
-What further makes collagen so great is how it not only acts as a super bone and joint supplement for dogs but how it can also have other benefits for your pooch, including for their skin and fur.
+Just like Glucosamine and Chondroitin, collagen is naturally occurring in your dog's bones and joints, but levels slowly decline over time, meaning external supplementation is ideal.
+The best form of this supplement is hydrolysed collagen, as this form is more bioavailable so your dog's body can make the most out of it.
+What makes collagen even more impressive is that, while it's a super bone and joint supplement, it also provides other benefits to your dog's skin and fur.

 The final ingredient to look out for when choosing bone and joint supplements for dogs is fish oils.
 These are full of essential fatty acid omega 3, which is known to be beneficial for the bones.
-The best fish oils for dogs include cod liver oil, salmon oil and krill oil so there is plenty to choose from!
-These can also be ideal for your dog’s health as they not only support their bones but can likewise help their joints, heart, skin, fur, vision and more, making them a truly amazing and rounded supplement for dogs.
+The best fish oils for dogs include cod liver oil, salmon oil and krill oil, so there is plenty to choose from!
+These can also be ideal for your dog's health.
+Alongside bone support, they also help their joints, heart, skin, fur, vision and more, making them a truly amazing and rounded supplement for dogs.